12 Best Squat Rack Exercises You Should Try

 A power rack consists of four uprights that are connected by cross beams.
 This forms an enclosed cage.
 The safety bars are connected at both ends, making them considerably stronger than a squat rack.

 The main advantage of a squat rack over a power rack is that it takes up less gym floor space.
-Some squat racks attach to a wall and can be folded back when unused.
+Some racks attach to a wall and can be folded back when unused.
 In contrast, a power rack will occupy a large footprint, which can be problematic when you’ve got limited space for your home gym.

 Squat racks are also considerably less expensive than power racks.
 On the downside, they are not as solid, secure, and stable as a power rack.